AbdullahMamin/AOA-NM-cpp/README.md

 ## How to run

 Simply use the provided makefile to build the program.
 There are no dependencies, all that is needed is a C++ compiler that can compile the C++14 standard.
+You can then run the built executable "out" in the terminal and see the resulting CSV files after solving for the Beale function example.
+If you wish to optimize another function, look at main.cpp for instructions on how to do so.

 ## How to use